Difference between Morph and Ethereum

 Additional Fields

-We added two fields in the current StateAccount
+There are two additional fields in the existing StateAccount

 object: PoseidonCodehash